Title: Standard Essential Patents (full details here)

 - Dr Igor NIKOLIC, Research Fellow at the European University Institute – EUI

-Moderator: Prof. Laurent MANDERIEUXBocconi University.
+Moderator: Prof. Laurent MANDERIEUX, Bocconi University.
 Director of TIPSA.
 Chair of the European IP Teachers Network.
-Member of Fide's Academic Council.
+Member of Fide’s Academic Council.

 Global Digital Encounters 20: Standard Essential Patents

 During, and further to the COVID Crisis, the role of technologies protected by Standard Essential Patents (SEPs) became even more evident.
 Its massive use in key economic sectors brings important legal consequences, for IP in general, and the circulation of IP Rights.
-What benefits and challenges do the recent EU initiatives bring, considering, in particular, the “New Framework for SEPs”, the new “Draft Guidelines on Horizontal Cooperation Agreements” and the EU's “New Industrial Strategy”?
+What benefits and challenges do the recent EU initiatives bring, considering, in particular, the “New Framework for SEPs”, the new “Draft Guidelines on Horizontal Cooperation Agreements” and the EU’s “New Industrial Strategy”?
 Which issues arise with the licensing of SEPs in the Internet of Things?
 What are government strategies related to SEPs and injunctions?
 What may be the impact of the cellular standardization system on innovation?
-Speakers from Europe and South America will provide a worldwide picture of the future of Standard Essential Patents, including re-imagining IP in this area in favor of both business and consumers/society.
+Speakers from Europe and South America will provide a worldwide picture of the future of Standard Essential Patents, including re-imagining IP in this area in favour of both business and consumers/society.

 The 20th GDE started with an introduction by Prof. Manuel Desantes, who highlighted the relevance of Standard Essential Patents (SEPs).
 Last November, the first Encounter regarding patents and licensing opened the “pandora box” of this international topic that entails several aspects in a diverse area.
 The 20th Encounter offered the opportunity to continue the discussions on this topic, but with a focus on the benefits and challenges that SEPs bring.

 Following the introduction, Prof. Laurent Manderieux took over as moderator of the session.
 He added that the added focus on SEPs is important because of their relevance in the market and due to new initiatives from the European Commission that may ease, or may challenge, the way the system is currently organised.
 SEPs are crucial in many economic sectors and as a result, they are of great interest to enterprises of all sizes.
-He insisted on the relevance of SEPs in the global market and addressed the first question to both speakers, Claudia Tapia and Dr Igor Nikolić.
+He insisted on the relevance of SEPs in the global market and addressed the first question to both speakers, Dr. Claudia Tapia and Dr. Igor Nikolic.

 1. What are SEPs?
 Why are they so important?

 When one talks about technological standards, we are often referring to specific standards such as WiFi, 3G, 4G, and 5G.
-The open standardization system operates by companies coming together in standard development organizations (SDOs) where engineers work together to produce the best possible technical solution.
+The open standardisation system operates by companies coming together in standard development organisations (SDOs) where engineers work together to produce the best possible technical solution.
 One of the key ingredients of the successful implementation of standards is the commitment from the technology companies to license all of their patents that are essential (or necessary) for the use of a standard under fair, reasonable and non-discriminatory (FRAND) terms.
-FRAND commitments are a key component in the system as: 1) on the one hand, it ensures for companies that are using standards that licenses will be available and that they will pay a fair and reasonable royalty; 2) on the other hand, technology developers will receive returns for their invention and contribution and secure incentives to innovate in the future.
+FRAND commitments are a key component in the system as: 1) on the one hand, it ensures for companies that are using standards that licences will be available and that they will pay a fair and reasonable royalty; 2) on the other hand, technology developers will receive returns for their invention and contribution and secure incentives to innovate in the future.
 FRAND commitments, therefore, ensure a balance between technology developers and implementers.